ChenxiiGuo/chenxiiguo.github.io/index.md

 ## Introduction of Finished Projects

 ### [GlomPaint]
-##### [Source code of GlomPaint] | Key words: Java, JavaFx, Algorithms, GUI
+##### [Source code of GlomPaint] | Key words: Java, JavaFX, Algorithms, GUI
 The aim of this project is to develop a software which is used to help AI researchers to label images.
 The weired name GlomPaint comes from my project developed for Bristol Renal Team and the purpose of this project is to develop a software which could detect glomeruli(a group of vessels in kidney) and calculate their size.

 ### [HomeDB](https://github.com/ChenxiiGuo/javaProjects#introdution-of-homedb)
 ##### [Source code of HomeDB] | Key words: Java, Datastructure
 The aim of this project is to develop a homemade database.
-It support 11 different queries.
+It is also based on tree(TreeMap rather than B-tree) and it supports 11 different queries.

 ### [TeletextParser](https://github.com/ChenxiiGuo/cProjects#introduction-of-teltextparser)
 ##### [Source code of TeletextParser] | Key words: C, Hash, Image Recognition, Computer Architecture